Skip to content

-Ferrari Luce: the brand's first electric vehicle arrives with 1,050 hp, 530 km range, and Jony Ive's signature on the design
+Ferrari Luce: the brand’s first electric car arrives with 1,050 hp, 530 km of range, and Jony Ive’s design signature

 Alexis Paez